AV306/KeybindsGalore-Plus/README.md

 <br>

-Have multiple mappings on a key?
-Choose which one to activate from a menu!
+Too many keybinds?
+Bind them all to one key and activate one at a time from a menu!

-- Choose the desired action from a **[pie menu](https://en.wikipedia.org/wiki/Pie_menu)**
+- Choose actions from a **[pie menu](https://en.wikipedia.org/wiki/Pie_menu)**
 - Supports **mouse buttons**!
 - Supports **1.20.x** and **1.21.x**
 - Supports **Fabric** and **NeoForge (via Sinytra Connector)**